 What is iloprost inhalation (Ventavis)?

-Iloprost inhalation is used to treat pulmonary arterial hypertension (PAH).
-It decreases symptoms of this condition and improves your ability to exercise.
+Iloprost inhalation is used to treat pulmonary arterial hypertension (PAH) in adults.
+This medicine can temporarily improve your symptoms and may improve your ability to exercise.

 Iloprost inhalation may also be used for purposes not listed in this medication guide.

 What are the possible side effects of iloprost inhalation (Ventavis)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.